dungeon-slave/ecommerce-client/README.md

 # Info

-This flutter project designed to provide functionality of default food app.
+This flutter project designed to provide functionality of default e-commerce app.